Although every manager’s approach is unique, there are several management styles that are widely utilised across different sectors.

 Laissez-Faire: also called “free rein”

-Particularly in recent years, the laissez-fair approach has grown in popularity.
+In recent years, the laissez-fair approach has grown significantly in popularity.

-As “free rein” might approach, this style of management requires very little day-to-day input from managers.
+As “free rein” might suggest, this style of management requires very little day-to-day input from managers.

 Team members take ownership of their daily task management and priorities.

 This works very well in a remote working situation, where workers need to be able to “self-manage” a little more by necessity.